weikunhan/leetcode-summary-python/special_case/README.md

 ## Greedy

 A greedy algorithm is any algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage with the intent of finding a global optimum.
 In many problems, a greedy strategy does not usually produce an optimal solution, but nonetheless a greedy heuristic may yield locally optimal solutions that approximate a globally optimal solution in a reasonable amount of time.
 [Wikipedia](https://en.wikipedia.org/wiki/Greedy_algorithm)

+To solve this kind of problem, you could reference example like the travelling salesman problem.

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |